Sacramento Masonic Temple: Cherubs

 The main entry of the Temple itself is guarded by two full size terra cotta figures representing medieval Knights Templar, mounted on either side of the segmented arched doorway.
 A terra cotta inscription on the doorway arch provides the name of the building.
 A richly decorated arched metal canopy with ornamental lamps on the outer two corners covers the entry, with its two sets of decorative metal double doors.
 Large clerestory windows above the doors provide light to the interior lobby.

 The lobby is surfaced with light-colored terra cotta shaped to resemble stone laid in courses, a grand staircase with a dramatic and voluptuous newel post and balustrade, marble steps and risers, and patterned terra cotta tile floor.
 Figured shields, symbolic of aspects of the brotherhood of Masonry, decorate the side walls of the lobby.
 The ceiling contains layers of different decorative moldings and painted stencil work.

-The entry lobby contains the handsome original Otis elevator, reputedly the company's first in Sacramento.
+The entry lobby contains the original Otis elevator, reputedly the company's first in Sacramento.
 It is still operational.
 Two door panels, with glass above and solid metal below, slide behind the same styled outer door to access the cab.
 Its cab still displays the original open cage frame and meshwork.
 The outer frame of the elevator contains a cast bronze header of the same design on each floor.
 The elevator is framed with cast bronze fittings and displays various decorative elements also cast in bronze.